Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: An Optimal Transport Perspective

-leads to what is referred to as the entropy regularized optimal transport, which comes with the computational efficiency of the Sinkhorn algorithm \citep{peyre2019computational}.
-The parameter $\epsilon$ is referred to as entropic regularization parameter.
-For this choice we note the following properties: \begin{enumerate} \itemsep{-3pt} \item The larger the $\epsilon$ less hard are the negative examples.
-So it allows for a continuous control of hardness of negative sampling. \item We know that when the distribution are the same, the entropy regularized OT cost is not zero.
-This avoids the degeneracy. \item Since $\mathsf{KL} \geq 0$ with equality iff $P(x,x^-) = P_{mar}(x)P_{mar}(x^-)$, for the case at hand it is easy to see that, { } \end{enumerate} \textbf{Connection to \citep{robinson2020contrastive}} - We now show how the optimal plan implied via the entropy regularized OT justifies the empirical choice made in \citep{robinson2020contrastive}.
-To this end, we note the following result. \begin{lemma} \citep{genevay_thesis} There exist continuous functions $u(x), v(x^-)$ such that the optimal entropy regularized coupling is given by,\\ { } \end{lemma} Specializing this result to our case we note that { } which implies that,
+is the Kullback-Liebler divergence, leads to what is referred to as entropy-regularized OT which can be implemented in a computationally efficiently manner using the Sinkhorn algorithm \cite{peyre2019computational}.
+The parameter $\epsilon$ is referred to as the entropic regularization parameter.
+For the $\mathsf{KL}$ choice we note the following properties: \begin{enumerate} \item The hardness of negative samples decreases as $\epsilon$ increases from zero to infinity. \item Since $\mathsf{KL} \geq 0$ with equality iff $P(x,x^-) = \Pmar(x)\Pmar(x^-)$, it can be verified that { } \end{enumerate} \textbf{Connection to \cite{robinson2021contrastive}} We now show how the optimal solution to Equation~(\ref{Entrop_ot}) justifies the empirical choice made in \cite{robinson2021contrastive}.
+To this end, we note the following result. \begin{lemma} \cite{genevay_thesis} There exist continuous functions $u(x), v(x^-)$ such that the optimal entropy-regularized coupling is given by,